Previous Posts

 • 2010-38: A Brief History of “recent” Time – Part1

 ORIGINALLY POSTED 15th September 2010 17,983 views on developerworks The Serial Storage Architecture Years 1990-1998 Its been a crazier than ever year.
 All will become clear soon.
-But one of the things I wanted to discuss with you all is just what kind of history comes with the team of ~150 storage people that I [Read More]
+But one of the things I wanted to discuss with you all is just what kind of history comes with the team of ~150 storage people that I work with on a daily basis.
+Of course there are a WHOLE bunch more people that are involved, but when it comes to raw, at the coal face, day to day work, the rest of them wouldn’t have anything to do unless the team here… [Read More]

 2010-38: A Brief History of “recent” Time – Part1